featurist/coypu-jvm/README.md

 #### Varying the timeout

-When you need an unusually long (or short) timeout for a particular interaction you can override the timeout just for this call by passing in a `Coypu.Options` like this:
+When you need an unusually long (or short) timeout for a particular interaction you can override the timeout just for this call by passing in a `Options` like this:

 	browser.fillIn("Attachment").with(@"c:\coypu\bigfile.mp4");
 	browser.clickButton("Upload");